chrisstoy/pokedex/README.md

 ## Additional Work Needed for Production Release

-This is a rough MVP containing meating the functional requirements, but still needing work before Ash can use it on the road.
+This is a rough MVP containing the basic functional requirements, but still needing work before Ash can use it on the road.

 - Styling needs to be improved
   - Improve reactive layout for different screen sizes (web and mobile)